 Based on Natural Light

 Natural light plays a critical role in how parquet flooring performs visually throughout the day.
 Grain direction and block orientation determine how light reflects across the surface.
 When boards run toward a window, light travels along the grain, softening shadows and creating a more seamless appearance.
 When laid perpendicular, the texture becomes more pronounced.
+The finish selection also affects the outcome.

 Finish TypeVisual Effect